TheAlgorithms/Python/README.md

 **ROT13** ("rotate by 13 places", sometimes hyphenated _ROT-13_) is a simple letter substitution cipher that replaces a letter with the 13th letter after it, in the alphabet.
 ROT13 is a special case of the Caesar cipher which was developed in ancient Rome.

 Because there are 26 letters (2×13) in the basic Latin alphabet, ROT13 is its own inverse; that is, to undo ROT13, the same algorithm is applied, so the same action can be used for encoding and decoding.
-The algorithm provides virtually no cryptographic security, and is often cited as a canonical example of weak encryption.[1]
+The algorithm provides virtually no cryptographic security and is often cited as a canonical example of weak encryption.[1]

 ###### Source: [Wikipedia](https://en.wikipedia.org/wiki/ROT13)